Foundation

 The French tax year runs from 1 January to 31 December — the same as the UK calendar year.

-If you arrive in France part way through the year, you declare the income you received from your arrival date onwards.
-You do not declare the full year — only the portion relevant to your period of French tax residency.
+If you arrive in France part way through the year, you declare the income you received from your arrival date onwards — not the full year.

 Filing deadlines open around 1 May each year.
 The closing date depends on your department number and is usually in late May or June.
-The exact date for your department is published each year on impots.gouv.fr — check it, because filing late attracts penalties.
+Check the deadline for your specific department on impots.gouv.fr — filing late attracts penalties.

 The most common mistake with the timeline: people think they have until the end of June regardless of where they live.
 The deadline is staggered by department.
 Check yours specifically.